Blood Cancer Research

 Participating in clinical trials

 Many of these and other new treatments are being studied in clinical trials.
 People who enroll in a clinical trial may receive the latest treatment approaches.
 They can also be a part of research that may bring these new treatments to the public.
-Talk to your doctor about whether a clinical trial is an option for you.
+Talk to your doctor about whether a clinical trial may be an option for you.